 title attribute or a custom tooltip solution.

-When your icon has semantic meaning, all you need to do is throw a
+If your icon has semantic meaning, all you need to do is throw a

 title="meaning" attribute.
-Auto-accessibility takes care of the rest, adding the following:
+Auto-Accessibility takes care of the rest, adding the following:

 - Proper ARIA role (